pywbem/pywbem/docs/mocksupport.rst

 - **EnumerateClasses:** Behaves like :meth:`~pywbem.WBEMConnection.EnumerateClasses`.
-Requires that the class specified in the `ClassName` parameter as well as the classes to be returned are in the mock repository.
+Requires that the class specified in the `ClassName` parameter be in the mock repository.

 - **EnumerateClassNames:** Behaves like :meth:`~pywbem.WBEMConnection.EnumerateClassNames`.
-Requires that the class specified in the `ClassName` parameter as well as the classes to be returned are in the mock repository.
+Requires that the class specified in the `ClassName` parameter be  in the mock repository.

 - **CreateClass:** Behaves like :meth:`~pywbem.WBEMConnection.CreateClass`.
 Requires that the superclass of